pmarsh41/Notes-Jan-2015/final-project.md

 Start thinking about final projects a week ahead of time, and meet with your instructor if you're devoid of ideas.

-Make your projects are centered around things you truly care about; bee-keeping, beer, dancing, hiking, basketball, etc. This makes a huge difference and can make the project a lot of fun.
+Make your projects centered around things you truly care about; bee-keeping, beer, dancing, hiking, basketball, etc. This makes a huge difference and can make the project a lot of fun.

 ## Ask your peers for feedback